mledimna/STM32-MySQL/README.md

 		//Print database over serial if something has been received if(Database!=NULL) sql.printDatabase(Database);

-		//Make a simple query, if the query is OK, it returns true if(sql.query("INSERT INTO database.table VALUES(Your values);")){
+		//Make a simple query, if the query returns OK_PACKET form server, it returns true if(sql.query("INSERT INTO database.table VALUES(Your values);")){
 			printf("Query OK !\r\n");
 		}

-		//Sleep for 5 seconds
+		//Sleep for 5 seconds because c'mon let's chill ThisThread::sleep_for(5s);
-		ThisThread::sleep_for(5s);
 	}
 }